 Mental Health Strategy

-Supporting confidence, resilience and self-esteem
+Supporting confidence, resilience and self-esteem - a holistic approach

 At Brentford, we aim to develop the confidence, resilience and high self-esteem of all of our students.
 Support and guidance is provided through the tutor time, assembly programme, themed 'Wellbeing Weeks' and the PSHCE programme.